shahin-m-hashim/react-hybrid-form/README.md

 ```

-### Registering Fields:-
+## Registering Fields :-

-> Critical -
+> ⚠️ Critical -
 >
 > - Requires field provided by the library itself.
-> - name passed to fields and register should be same.
+> - name passed to fields and register api should be same.
 > - No two fields within the form can have the same name.
 > - Must attach the register api via reference of each field.